pippinbarr/cart253-2020/topics/object-oriented-programming/polymorphism.md

 In going through the array, some vehicles will be **cars** and thus the methods will use the `Car`  definitions, and some vehicles will be **motorcycles** and thus the methods will use the `Motorcycle` definitions.

-If we had many more kinds of vehicles, like trucks, cycles, skateboards, and more, this would be even more efficient!
+If we had many more kinds of vehicles, like trucks, bicycles, skateboards, and more, this would be even more efficient!

 That's the beauty of polymorphism!
 Once we have multiple subclasses that **extend** one superclass, we can often **use** those subclasses based on the **superclass** methods, allowing us not to worry about which specific subclass any one object is from.